 &lt;sup>2 This course is designed to be taken wherever the student may reside during the summer.

-&lt;sup>3 Students may substitute this requirement with CMn 710 Ministry Practicum.
+&lt;sup>3 Students are encouraged to apply for a music internship in a church approved by the dean of the seminary.
+Students may substitute this requirement with CMn 710 Ministry Practicum.